Healthdirect Free Australian health advice you can count on.

 Key facts

-• When you first start getting your period, it’s normal for your menstrual cycle to be irregular.
+• When you first get your period, it's normal for your menstrual cycle to be irregular.

-• There are many lifestyle factors and medical conditions that can cause your periods to become irregular.
-Treatment depends on the underlying cause.
+• There are many things that can cause your periods to become irregular.

-• See your doctor if your periods are irregular.
-Even if it doesn’t bother you, it’s important to check what is causing this and whether it is healthy for you.
+• See your doctor if your periods are irregular — it's important to check what's causing this.

-If you always have approximately the same number of days between periods, your menstrual cycle is regular.
-If your periods don’t follow a pattern, they are irregular.
-This is called oligomenorrhoea.
+If you always have about the same number of days between periods, your menstrual cycle is regular.
+The average menstrual cycle length is 28 days.

 Any change in your normal menstrual cycle may be a cause for concern.
 A change in your cycle could be: